MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/Get-AzureRmRoleAssignment.md

 ```

 ### -ResourceName
-The resource name.
-For e.g.
-storageaccountprod.
+Specifies the name of the resource
-Must be used in conjunction with ResourceGroupName, ResourceType, and (optionally)ParentResource parameters.
+Must be used in conjunction with *esourceGroupName*, *ResourceType*, and *ParentResource* parameters.

 ```yaml
 Type: String